zerolovesea/RecLib/README.md

 ## Acknowledgements

-RecForge is inspired by the following great open-source projects:
+NextRec is inspired by the following great open-source projects:

 - **torch-rechub** - A Lighting Pytorch Framework for Recommendation Models, Easy-to-use and Easy-to-extend.
 - **FuxiCTR** — Configurable and reproducible CTR prediction library